 BluesSHOUT!
-2018 is happy to offer a limited housing program for travelers.
-Due to the size of our event, it is unlikely that we will be able to host everyone who applies four housing.
+2020 is happy to offer a limited housing program for travelers.
+Due to the size of our event, it is unlikely that we will be able to host everyone who applies for housing.
 The best bet is to register early, request housing, and book a hotel room as a fall back plan.
+One-Day pass holders may register for housing but will be prioritized after full-weekend pass holders.

 Being a Good Host